United’s Emirates FA Cup adventure begins at Plainmoor tomorrow, as Boreham Wood provide the opposition in the 4th Qualifying Round.

 How have they been doing?

-It took Garrad’s side some time to recover from their heart-breaking Wembley defeat against Tranmere Rovers, and The Wood failed to match those heady heights last time out.
-The side eventually finished in 20th place, just one place above the relegation places.
+It took Garrad’s side some time to recover from their heart-breaking Wembley defeat against Tranmere Rovers last season, with the side eventually finished in 20th place, just one place above the relegation places.
+This season has started in much more positive fashion though, with The Wood currently residing in 11th place, just three points behind the play-off places.

 Player to watch

-The Wood completed a transfer coup by fighting off a number of other clubs to secure the services of 21 year-old Congolese striker Kabongo Tshimanga this summer.
+The Wood completed a transfer coup by fighting off a number of other clubs to secure the services of 21 year-old Congolese striker Kabongo Tshimanga in the summer.
 Tshimanga was on a number of club’s radar, following his impressive form for United’s National League South rivals Oxford City last season.
-Quick and powerful, Kabongo’s 24 league goals saw him named in the division’s ‘Team of the Season’
+Quick and powerful, Kabongo’s 24 league goals saw him named in the division’s ‘Team of the Season’.
+The former MK Dons frontman has certainly lived up to that potential, with nine goals so far this term.

 Joining Tshimanga in relocating to Hertfordshire this summer, is former Gulls striker Tyrone Marsh.
 Marsh, who has also played for Oxford, Ebbsfleet, Dover and Macclesfield, notched 7 goals in 18 league games for United during a seven month spell with the club at the beginning of the 2015/16 season.
-Still only 25, Marsh will be looking to fulfil his undoubted potential this season.
+Tyrone has wasted no time in establishing himself in attack, with eight goals scored already this term.